 - high competition for any vacancies that do arise.

-Unpaid internships and volunteer work offer a foot in the door
+Internships and volunteer work offer a foot in the door

 It's a good idea to approach museums or galleries directly to see if you can get:

-- volunteer work or unpaid internships with conservators
+- volunteer work or internships with conservators

 - short-term contract work as a conservation assistant or technician.